-Get scopolamine (generic for Transderm Scop) online prescriptions for nausea
+Get scopolamine (generic for Transderm Scop) online prescriptions for motion sickness

 Get convenient and affordable scopolamine prescriptions available for same-day pickup at your pharmacy.
-Scopolamine is a prescription anticholinergic drug used to treat nausea and vomiting in patients who have undergone anesthesia.
-It is also prescribed to help treat motion sickness.
-It is most commonly supplied as a patch that is placed on the bare skin behind the ear.
-Talk to a health care provider on Sesame to start treatment right away.
+Scopolamine is a prescription anticholinergic drug used to treat motion sickness.
+It also may be used to treat nausea and vomiting in patients who have undergone anesthesia.
+Talk to a healthcare provider on Sesame to see if scopolamine is right for you.

 Same-day pickup at a pharmacy near you